Quantitative Methods, Research Planning and Applied Statistical Analysis

 Teaching and learning methods

-The teaching methods will consist of lectures and seminars.
+The teaching methods will consist of lectures, seminars and development of project plan for master thesis.

 Compulsory Assignments and Attendance